Losant/losant-docs/docs/experiences/walkthrough/part1.md

 ![Create User Reply](/images/experiences/walkthrough/part-1/create-user-reply.png "Create User Reply")

 1. Set the `Response Code Template` to `201`, which is the HTTP status code for "created".
-1. Change the `Reply Body` radio to `Payload Path`.
+1. Choose `Payload Path` for `Response Body Source`.
-1. Set the `Reply Body` to `data.newUser`.
+1. Set the `Response Body Payload Path` to `data.newUser`.
 1. Add a `Content-Type` header with the value `application/json`.

 This node will now return the contents of the new user, in JSON format, back to the client as the body of the response.

-When done, deploy this workflow using the `Deploy Workflow` button.
+When done, deploy this workflow using the `Save & Deploy` button.
 You can now test this route by attempting to create a new user.

 ```text
 curl -H "Content-Type: application/json" -X POST \